 THE WAN PROJECT™ IS A CREATIVE STUDIO I FOUNDED IN 2023.
 THIS PROJECT WAS CREATED WITH THE PURPOSE OF UNITING ASIAN AMERICANS AROUND THE US—A CHANCE FOR ASIAN AMERICAN SUBCULTURE TO BE HONORED THROUGH FILM, DESIGN, PHOTOGRAPHY, AND CLOTHING.

-I created this project as a creative studio initiative to explore and document the intersection of American society and Asian heritage—a moment where cultural boundaries blur and long-standing traditions begin to converge.
-Out of this confluence emerges what we understand as Asian American subculture: a distinct identity shaped by the expectations of American life and the inherited values of Asian upbringing.
-Through videography, apparel design, and curated lookbooks, the studio captures this fleeting, hybrid experience, freezing fugitive moments of a childhood shaped within a cultural chasm, a confluence of memory, aesthetics, culture, and identity.
+I created this creative studio to explore and document the intersection of American society and Asian heritage—a space where cultural boundaries blur and traditions begin to converge.
+From this confluence emerges what I describe as Asian American subculture: a distinct identity shaped by the expectations of American life and the inherited values of an Asian upbringing.
+Through film, design, and clothing, this studio captures this fleeting hybrid experience—preserving fugitive moments of a childhood shaped by a cultural chasm.

 01. Brand Reasoning